Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 Conclusion

-If the claims of Francis and his recent predecessors are doubtful, then the conclusion which follows is not that they should be treated as popes – rather, it is that they should treated as though they are not popes, until such a time as the contrary becomes clear (if ever).
+If the legitimacy of the post-conciliar claimants to the papacy are doubtful, then the conclusion which follows is not that they should be “given the benefit of the doubt,” and treated as popes.
+Rather, the conclusion is that they should treated as though they are not popes, until such a time as the contrary becomes clear (if ever).

 But once the “pill” has been swallowed, the conclusion is a seemingly unending source of joy and peace.
-It is so, not because of the bare idea itself, but because of what it shows us about the Church.
+It is the joy, not of the bare idea of a vacant see itself, but because of what this vacant see shows us about the Church.

 We are not saving her – she is saving us, as the instrument of her Divine Spouse.